ahinkel/AstronomyTeachingMaterials/LectureActivities/README_activities.md

 clusters still have some of these stars.

 Students are asked to utilize this data to show which cluster is older.

+## ChallengeProblem0

+A quick check of understanding regarding moon phases, and how the two-dimensional drawings normally done in class tend to hide some of the minutiae of moon phases.

+## ChallengeProblem3_perspective